MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/overview.md

 #### Microsoft Teams

-The Microsoft Teams app is not preinstalled with Office LTSC 2024, but is available as a separate download.
-Organizations that require Teams for communication and collaboration can [download Teams](https://www.microsoft.com/microsoft-teams/download-app#download-for-desktop) seperately.
+The Microsoft Teams app isn't preinstalled with Office LTSC 2024, but is available as a separate download.
+Organizations that require Teams for communication and collaboration can [download Teams](https://www.microsoft.com/microsoft-teams/download-app#download-for-desktop) separately.

 ## What stayed the same in Office LTSC 2024?

-You can continue to use the same software distribution tools, such as Microsoft Configuration Manager, to deploy and update Office LTSC 2024 that you currently use to deploy and update volume licensed versions of Office LTSC 2021 or Office 2019.
+Continue using the same software distribution tools, such as Microsoft Configuration Manager, to deploy and update Office LTSC 2024 as you do for volume licensed versions of Office LTSC 2021 or Office 2019.

 The activation process for volume licensed versions of Office remains unchanged.
 You can still use Key Management Service (KMS) or Multiple Activation Key (MAK) to activate Office.
 For more information, see [Overview of volume activation of Office](../../volume-license-activation/plan-volume-activation-of-office.md).